 I soon started to realise that people don’t think you are weird for not drinking, people think you are weird for being wasted all the time.
 I was always concerned that being the “drinker” and the “party guy” was my persona and that this was my role.

 I soon realised how many of my friends had never even met me when I was sober, and I started feeling embarrassed that people thought that drunk me was my only personality.

 After re-connecting with my friends and spending time with people sober, I realised that people didn’t want me to be the drunk, and the party guy, and that when I was wasted I was just a useless, retarded, zombie.

 I realised how many people cared about me and had tried to help, and how I was completely oblivious to it all – so to all those people I thank you for your support which I was blind to.

-From then until now I have drunk alcohol on I think 5 occasions with the use of Naltrexone and only when on holiday – which you can read about in this post.
+From then until now I have drunk alcohol on I think 5 occasions with the use of Naltrexone and only when on holiday.
 But these experiences just solidified my decision to not drink anymore.

 It has now been about 9 months since I have drunk anything, and I have absolutely no desire to drink again.

 I go out more than I used to, have more true friendships than before, manage to make it to pay day with money in the bank and am infinitely more happy than I was before.